bgwines/group-payments/README.md

 group-payments
 ==============

 A script to simplify people paying each other for items in groups.
+Algorithm co-conceived with Tom McLaughlin.

 How to use
 ----------